Scientist from EU-supported institute makes important cancer gene discovery

 Situated in Brno, Czech Republic, and supported by funding from the EU’s Regional Development Fund, CEITEC is a centre of scientific excellence in the fields of life sciences and advanced materials and technologies.

-Michael Zimmermann made his discovery while working as part of his postgraduate studies at the prestigious Rockefeller University in New York, and published his research in January 2013 in the Journal Science.
+Zimmermann made his discovery while working as part of his postgraduate studies at the prestigious Rockefeller University in New York in the international team led by Prof. Titia de Lange.